pandora-web-server/pandora-web-server/pandora-web-server/README.md

 ## Configuration

 The default preset puts the configuration for Startup, IP Anonymization and Headers modules at the top level, all other modules are configured per host name.
-An configuration file could look like this then:
+A configuration file could look like this then:

 ```yaml